mlund/faunus/docs/_docs/analysis.md

 ### Polymer Shape

 This calculates the radius of gyration; end-to-end distance; and related fluctuations for a molecular group.
-A histogram of the gyration radius will be saved to disk with the name `gyration_{molecule}.dat`.
+A histogram of the radius of gyration will be saved to disk with the name `gyration_{molecule}.dat`.
 The output nomenclature follows [IUPAC's recommendations](https://dx.doi.org/10/d6ff).
 For further reading regarding gyration tensor analysis and shape, see: